deependhulla/addon-for-proxmox-ve-7/README.md

 ## Update repo with non-free ..so that package like intel and amd nofree can be install
 - install all non-free repo update

-## locales setup to en_US.UTF-8
+##optional -  locales setup to en_US.UTF-8
-updated via 05-set-locales.sh in case you want en_US.UTF-8
+updated via extra-files/extra-set-locales.sh in case you want en_US.UTF-8
 - LC_TYPE
 - LC_LANG
 - LC_ALL

 ## Install only if no Support-Subscription is used from Proxmox
+- extra-files/extra-for-development-proxmox-opensource-repo-no-subscription.sh
-- 05-proxmox-opensource-repo-no-subscription for keeping up-to-date open-code
+ for keeping up-to-date open-code for development